 A fish that carries both a mutant and wild type allele (=dt) (heterozygote) will also be a single-tail.
 However, the dorsal fins on these fish usually have a broader base and will support a larger number of fin rays than seen in homozygous (++) fish.

 Preferred IBC Form

-The form of dorsals that we see today is, in part, a function of the genetic legacy which modern breeders have inherited from their predecessors and, in part, a function of the goals breeders are currently seeking to achieve.
-The latter have been set by the ‘Judging Standards’ of the International Betta Congress (IBC).
-A look at the IBC standards regarding dorsal fins is instructive.
+The dorsal designs that you see today in modern betta fish are partly due to the genetic legacy that modern breeders have inherited from their predecessors, and it’s also part of a function of the goals that modern breeders are trying to achieve.
+The latter being set by the International Betta Congress (IBC) in their “Judging Standards.”

 The Next New Thing